manhvu0803/Group2_Shopii-Project/backend/readme.md

 - registered: true if the email is linked with an account and can be used to reset password
 - passwordUpdated: true if the the email is verified and the password is updated
 - error: null if there aren't any error

+## Edit account info
+/edit?sessionid={session ID}&{user info queries}

+Respond: a json that contains:
+- sessionExisted: true if the session ID is correct
+- sessionExpired: true if the session is still active
+- error: null if there aren't any error
+- infoUpdated: true if user info is edited

+## Delete account
+/delete?sessionid={session ID}

+Respond: a json that contains:
+- sessionExisted: true if the session ID is correct
+- sessionExpired: true if the session is still active
+- error: null if there aren't any error
+- accountDeleted: true if user info and account is deleted